leny/pandri/README.md

 ### store.save( [ path [, callback ] ] )

 Store the data in the json `path`.
 The `path` is stored in `store.path`.
 If no path are given, the path from `store.path` is used.
-The save operation is only performed if `store.hasChange` is `true`
+The save operation is only performed if `store.hasChange` is `true`.

+The callback will receive two parameters : `error` (if an error occures, unless it will be `null`), and `store`, the current store instance.

         save: ( path = no, callback = no ) ->
             if not @hasChange